SirJson/Switchboard/README.md

 For a more complete experience you could write a systemd service file that does that for you.

 I would advise you to use a reverse proxy like nginx if you want to serve this to the public

+## What is basically untested but included

+Pretty much all https stuff  and running the http server without any reverse proxy directly online.

+The setup I recommend is using the unix socket approach.

 ## Why did you create it